Hair fetishism

-Hair fetishism, also known as hair partialism and trichophilia, is a partialism in which a person sees hair – most commonly, head hair – as particularly erotic and sexually arousing.
-Arousal may occur from seeing or touching hair, whether head hair, armpit hair, chest hair or fur.
-Head-hair arousal may come from seeing or touching very long or short hair, wet hair, certain colors of hair or a particular hairstyle.
+Hair fetishism, also known as hair partialism and trichophilia, is a sexual fetish in which a person finds hair – most commonly head hair – to be particularly erotic and sexually arousing.
+Arousal may occur from seeing or touching hair, whether head hair or body hair.
+Head-hair arousal may come from seeing or touching very long or short hair, certain colors of hair, wet hair, or particular hairstyles.

-Haircut fetishism is a related paraphilia in which a person is aroused by having their head hair cut or shaved, by cutting the hair of another, by watching someone else get a haircut, or by seeing someone with a shaved head or very short hair.
+Haircut fetishism is a related paraphilia in which a person is aroused by experiencing, performing, or observing the act of cutting or shaving head hair.
+The fetish may also extend to specific short haircut styles or to objects associated with hair cutting, such as electric clippers.

-Bald fetishism is a related paraphilia regarding sexual attraction to genetic hair loss, such as bald spots, receding hairlines, and/or male pattern baldness; or attraction to possessing these traits.
-This may involve voluntary epilation of the scalp.
+Bald fetishism is a related paraphilia regarding sexual attraction to full or partial baldness resulting either from the depilation of the scalp or various forms of alopecia; or attraction to those possessing these traits.

 Etymology

 The word trichophilia comes from the Greek "tricha-" (τρίχα), which means hair, and the suffix "-philia" (φιλία), which means love.